 Thesis does not meet minimum standards and committee considers that no reasonable amount of additional research or revision is likely to bring it to an acceptable standard or oral defence of thesis is completely unacceptable and Committee agrees that the Candidate does not have potential to be able to successfully defend the work

 The student is advised immediately of the examining committee's decision.
-The external examiner submits a report on the examination to the Dean of CGPS using Form GSR 403.4.
-If the academic unit determines that a student has failed to produce an acceptable thesis and oral defence, the student will be automatically required to discontinue from their graduate program.
-This decision can be appealed to the Graduate Academic Affairs Committee of the CGPS.
+The external examiner submits a report on the examination to the Dean of CGPS using Form GSR 402.

 AFTER THE DEFENCE